alfonsolink/tf_faster_rcnn_fixed/README.md

 # tf_faster_rcnn

+note: this is an old repo of tf_faster_rcnn. training results are going to be better if input images have dynamic sizes, which is implemented in the the other repo [here](https://github.com/alfonsolink/tf_faster_rcnn_dynamic)

 -- experimental tensorflow implementation of Faster R-CNN, by (Ren, Shaoqing, et al. "Faster R-CNN: Towards real-time object detection with region proposal networks."
 Advances in neural information processing systems.
 2015.)<br />
 Layers are based on py-faster-rcnn (https://github.com/rbgirshick/py-faster-rcnn), but modified to suit them to tensorflow's mostly NHWC layers.